Powell v. McCormack: Warren's majority opinion

 The majority opinion was authored by Chief Justice Warren, and signed by Black, Brennan, Douglas, Harlan, Marshall, and White.

 The opinion stated that the case was justiciable, and it did not constitute a political question that pitted one branch of government against another.
 Rather, it required "no more than an interpretation of the Constitution."

 The opinion stated also that Congress being the sole judge of its members' qualifications (Art.
 I, § 5, cl.
 1) and the Speech or Debate Clause (Art.
 I, § 6) do not preclude judicial review of Constitutional issues raised in the case (but not necessarily in all cases touching upon the subject of speech and debate or Congress's judging the qualifications of its members) because "no branch is supreme," and it is the duty of the court to ensure that all branches conform to the Constitution.

 The majority opinion held that Congress does not have the power to develop qualifications other than those specified in Art.
 I, § 2, cl.
-1-2.
+1–2.

 Article I, section 5, of the U.S. Constitution states that "Each house shall be the judge of the... qualifications of its own members," but then immediately states that each House has the authority to expel a member "with the Concurrence of two thirds."
 The Court found that it had a "textually demonstrable commitment" to interpret the clause, which, in this case, the Court did.
 The Court's interpretation was that the subject clause meant that the process that led to the expulsion of a member, duly sworn and enrolled upon the body's rolls, was the only method for a House to give effect to its power to determine the qualifications of its members.

-The Court reasoned that the authority of Congress in this matter was post facto: That is, it attached only after a member-elect had been elected under the laws of the state in which the congressional district was located, and after said member-elect took the oath of office.
+The Court reasoned that the authority of Congress in such instances is post facto: That is, the power to expel attaches only after a member-elect had been elected under the laws of the state in which the congressional district was located, and after said member-elect took the oath of office.

 It was unclear whether a vote of two thirds would have been reached if the House resolution had specified expulsion (Art.
 I, § 2, cl.
 5; Art.
 I, § 5, cl.
 2) rather than exclusion.
 Thus, the Court found that Powell was wrongfully excluded from his seat.